architweb/ClickUpAlert/README.md

           ref: "release/staging" # Ensure we are on the correct branch
           fetch-depth: 0 # Fetch all history to enable accurate changelog comparison

-      # Add your build, test, and deployment steps here...
+      # Step 2: Add your build, test, and deployment steps here...
       # Example:
       # - name: Build Project
       #   run: npm run build
       # - name: Deploy to Staging
       #   run: ./deploy_staging.sh

-      # Step 2: Send ClickUp notification upon successful deployment
+      # Last step: Send ClickUp notification upon successful deployment
       - name: Send ClickUp Notification
-        # Use a specific version tag (like @v1.3) for stability
+        # Use a specific version tag (like @v1.4.0) for stability
         uses: architweb/ClickUpNotification@v1
         with:
           # Pass the required secrets to the action